Michael Harris II Player Props: Braves vs. Nationals

 Michael Harris II At The Plate

-- Harris II is batting .193 with six doubles, three home runs and 12 walks.
+- Harris II is hitting .188 with six doubles, three home runs and 12 walks.

-- In 51.2% of his 41 games this season, Harris II has picked up at least one hit.
-He's also had four multi-hit games.
+- Harris II has picked up an RBI in 16.7% of his games this season, with two or more RBI in 7.1% of his games.
+He has also produced three or more runs in one contest.

-- Harris II has had at least one RBI in 17.1% of his games this season (seven of 41), with two or more RBI three times (7.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 11 of 42 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.